 The more events you intend to convey, the more effects you’re likely to use.
 Letting the user immediately know when they have made a mistake, even combining haptics with an onscreen message, is good human factors engineering.

 In order to help you select the right kind of effects, we have written a brief overview of different haptic effects.
 They are split into four general categories with an example vibration profile in the image next to them.
-Obviously, these are fairly broad groupings – consider the DRV2605 which has 123 haptic effects and 6 variations of each stored in different libraries.
-The best way to test all of these effects, and how they perform on different actuators, is to use our Haptic Feedback Evaluation Kit, with the new revision due shortly.
-You can either keep an eye on the product page for its release or sign up to our mailing list to be the first to know.
+These are fairly broad groupings – the DRV2605 has 123 haptic effects and 6 variations of each stored in different libraries.
+The best way to test all of these effects, and how they perform on different actuators, is to use our Haptic Feedback Evaluation Kit.

 All effects and groupings are based on the Texas Instruments DRV2605 haptic effect library.